-Mr. Chairman and Members of the Committee:
+Chairman Young and Members of the Subcommittee:

 Good afternoon.
 I am Dr. Yvette Roubideaux, Senior Advisor to the Secretary for American Indians and Alaska Natives.
+Accompanying me is Mr. Robert G. McSwain, Acting Director of the Indian Health Service (IHS).
 I am pleased to provide testimony on the President's proposed FY 2016 budget for the IHS and to describe our accomplishments that show the budgets enacted in recent years have made a difference in helping us address our agency mission to raise the physical, mental, social, and spiritual health of American Indians and Alaska Natives (AI/ANs) to the highest level.

 The IHS is an agency within the Department of Health and Human Services (HHS) that provides a comprehensive health service delivery system for approximately 2.2 million AI/ANs from 566 federally recognized Tribes in 35 states.
 The IHS system consists of 12 Area offices, which are further divided into 170 Service Units that provide care at the local level.
-Health services are provided directly by the IHS, through Tribally-contracted and operated health programs, through services purchased from private providers, and through contracts and grants awarded to urban Indian health programs.
+Health services are provided directly by the IHS, through Tribally contracted and operated health programs, through services purchased from private providers, and through urban Indian health programs.

 As an agency we are committed to ensuring a healthier future for all AI/AN people, and the IHS budget is critical to our progress in accomplishing this.
 Since 2008, IHS appropriations have increased by 39 percent, thanks in part to your committee, and these investments are making a substantial impact in the quantity and quality of health care we are able to provide to AI/ANs.
-The FY 2016 President's budget proposes to increase the IHS budget to \$5.1 billion, which will add \$461 million to the FY 2015 enacted funding level, and if appropriated, will increase the IHS budget by 53 percent since FY 2008.
+The FY 2016 President's budget proposes to increase the IHS budget to \$5.1 billion, which will add \$460 million to the FY 2015 enacted funding level, and if appropriated, will increase the IHS budget by 53 percent since FY 2008.